awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 Monitor the traffic for the website or application for which you created glue records and changed name servers in Step 7:

-+ **If the traffic stops** – Use the method provided by the registrar to change the name servers for the domain back to the previous Amazon Route 53 name servers\.
++ **If the traffic stops** – Use the method provided by the registrar to change the name servers for the domain back to the previous Route 53 name servers\.
 These are the name servers that you made note of in step 6b\.
 Then determine what went wrong\.

 + **If the traffic is unaffected** – Repeat Step 6 through Step 8 for the rest of the hosted zones for which you want to use the same white label name servers\.